-- the Call Document outlines the: - background, objectives, scope, outcomes and deliverables, KPIs to measure outcomes and deliverables, targeted stakeholders, type of action and funding rate and specific topic conditions (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11). - the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application.
+- the Call Document outlines the: - background, objectives, scope, outcomes and deliverables, KPIs to measure outcomes and deliverables, targeted stakeholders, type of action and funding rate and specific topic conditions (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7)

-Regulation (EU) 2021/694 of the European Parliament and of the Council of 29 April 2021 establishing the Digital Europe Programme (OJ L 166, 11.05.2021).
+Regulation (EU) 2023/588 of the European Parliament and of the Council of 15 March 2023 establishing the Union Secure Connectivity Programme for the period 2023-2027.

-Commission Implementing Decision C/2023/1862 of 24.03.2023 concerning the adoption of the multiannual work programme for 2023 - 2024 and the financing decision for the implementation of the Digital Europe Programme.
+Commission Implementing Decision C(2025) 1776 final of 28th March 2025 concerning the adoption of the work programme for 2023-2027 and the financing decision for the implementation of the Union Secure Connectivity Programme.

-- the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).
+- evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11). - the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application. - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).

-You are also encouraged to visit the Funding and Tenders Portal to consult the list of projects funded previously.
+You are also encouraged to visit the Funding and Tenders Portal to consult the list of projects funded previously.3